Mark0025/call-center-ops/docs/README.md

 2. Install dependencies for both backend and frontend.
 3. Run the backend and frontend servers.

+## AI Voice Agent

+The AI Voice Agent is responsible for handling calls using Twilio, managing conversation scripts, and integrating with CRM systems.
+It uses Langchain for natural language understanding and AI models to handle common queries and responses.

 ## License
 This project is licensed under the MIT License.